- Compliance Committees

 Many ISU studies do not require full committee review.
 Studies that qualify for expedited review are reviewed by the IRB Chair/Co-Chair; studies eligible for exempt status are reviewed by IRB staff.
 There are no deadlines for submission of exempt and expedited studies; they are reviewed in the order received.

-The ORR also provides feedback to the PI before sending the protocol for committee review to allow the PI to address any concerns.
+The ORE also provides feedback to the PI before sending the protocol for committee review to allow the PI to address any concerns.
 This often speeds up review as the commonly encountered mistakes and/or questions are addressed before IRB review.
 For guidance on whom to contact regarding specific questions, please see our Staff Information page.

 Whom should I contact if I have problems or questions while filling out the application forms on IRBManager or during the review process?